Haiti: Fuel tanker explodes, dozens killed — officials | DW | 14.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A truck transporting gasoline has exploded killing dozens of people, according the city's deputy mayor.
-The country’s former Prime Minister Claude Joseph also said on Twitter that more than 40 had died.
+Cap-Haitien deputy mayor said more than 50 were burnt alive.

+Cap-Haitien deputy mayor Patrick Almonor said people had been collecting fuel from an overturned fuel truck when it exploded

 Prime Minister Ariel Henry spoke of his devastation on Twitter and said the nation was grieving.
 “Three days of national mourning will be decreed throughout the territory, in memory of the victims of this tragedy that the entire Haitian nation is grieving,'' Henry said on Twitter.